-During this 90-minute extravaganza, you can dance, you can jive and have the time of your life dancing and singing away to all the biggest and best ABBA hits spanning from Waterloo to Fernando.
-And with Christmas coming up, Abba Voyage tickets will be the perfect gift for the Super Trooper ABBA fan in your life.
+During this 100-minute extravaganza, you can dance, you can jive and have the time of your life dancing and singing away to all the biggest and best ABBA hits spanning from Waterloo to Fernando.
+And whether it's for Christmas or a birthday, Abba Voyage tickets will be the perfect gift for the Super Trooper ABBA fan in your life.

 Where can you buy ABBA Voyage tickets?

-You can bag tickets for ABBA Voyage through Ticketmaster.
+You can bag tickets for ABBA Voyage through Ticketmaster and the official website.

 FAQs